 Directors are expected to maintain an attitude of constructive involvement and oversight; they are expected to ask incisive, probing questions and require accurate, honest answers; they are expected to act with integrity; and they are expected to demonstrate a commitment to the Company, its values and its business plan and to long-term shareholder value.

 In performing their oversight responsibilities, directors rely on the competence and integrity of management in carrying out their responsibilities.
 It is the responsibility of management to operate the Company in an effective and ethical manner in order to produce value for shareholders.

 It is Arconic’s policy that directors should not disclose to Arconic any confidential or proprietary information of other companies or entities of which they are or were directors or employees, nor should they disclose to anyone outside of the Company any confidential or proprietary information of the Company.
 In addition, in his or her capacity as a member of the Board, a director has an obligation to act in furtherance of the best interests of Arconic and not for the purpose of benefitting other persons or entities.

-In the event that the Board or any committee thereof considers matters that could potentially present an actual or apparent conflict of interest in light of the foregoing, the director will notify the Chairman and, if appropriate, recuse himself or herself from those deliberations and/or refrain from voting on the matter.
+In the event that the Board or any committee thereof considers matters that could potentially present an actual or apparent conflict of interest in light of the foregoing, the director will notify the Chairman and the Lead Director, if any, and, if appropriate, recuse himself or herself from those deliberations and/or refrain from voting on the matter.
 In addition, without limiting the foregoing, if a director has a significant financial interest in, or holds a directorial, managerial, employment, consulting or other position with, any firm or corporation which does or seeks to do business with the Company or which is a competitor of the Company, such director must remove himself or herself from any board discussion or other activity that directly impacts the relationship between the Company and such firm or corporation.

 Director Qualification Standards